ashhhleyyy/nucleoid.xyz/content/game/siege.md

 minecraft = "4a7864f9767844699df8039092b44f56"
 +++

-A work-in-progress point-capture team-based game in which the **Attackers** must take over all of the territory from the **Defenders** before time runs out.
+Siege is a work-in-progress point-capture team-based game in which the **Attackers** must take over all of the territory from the **Defenders** before time runs out.
 Players can choose from a variety of kits, but resources are limited, and must be restocked by using an ender chest.

 The kits currently include: the Archer, the Soldier, the Shield Bearer, and the Constructor.